-I've slept on a lot sofa beds and sleeper sofas in my day and the one REALLY GOOD thing I can tell you is how much better the technology around them has gotten.
-You really can get a good night's sleep and have a stylish sofa these days.
-So, without further ado, here are our top picks for 2015.
+I've slept on a lot sofa beds and sleeper sofas in my day and the one really good thing I can tell you is how much better the technology around them has gotten over the years.
+Forget what you always knew about sofa beds, because you actually can get a good night's sleep and have a stylish sofa these days.
+So, without further ado, here are our 15 picks for 2016.
 (And, please leave your review for these or others in the comments.)

 Slipcovered, with a causal cottage look, this sleeper gets the thumbs up.
 Cooklyn says, "We bought the Willow a few months ago.
 Guests have said it is super comfortable to sleep on, and I like that it doesn't look clunky.
 A few people said the cushions sag in the middle, but I haven't found that to be the case.
 Unlike a lot of sofa beds, it is really comfortable to sit on."

-With a variety of classic styles and solid construction, MGBW always scores high.
+With a variety of classic styles and solid construction (made in the USA, too!), MGBW always scores high.
 The Alex has received the most mentions and the Luxe versions get the callout.
 Says Popkit, "The nicest - most comfortable - sleepers I've found are the luxe sleepers from Mitchell Gold + Bob Williams."

-Resto's English Roll Arm Sofa will fool you into thinking you have thirty-room manse instead of a one bedroom in Brooklyn.
+Resto's English Roll Arm Sofa will fool you into thinking you have a 30-room manse instead of a one bedroom in Brooklyn.
 The price, depending on size and upholstery choices, is aspirational but who's counting?